klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.wallet/keyring.md

 Creates a Keyring instance with parameters.

-If `key` is a private key string, a [SingleKeyring] instance that use single private key is created.
-If `key` is an array containing private key strings, a [MultipleKeyring] instance that use multiple private key is created.
+If `key` is a private key string, a [SingleKeyring] instance that uses a single private key is created.
+If `key` is an array containing private key strings, a [MultipleKeyring] instance that use multiple private keys is created.
 If `key` is a 2D array of which each element contains the private key(s) to be used for each role, a [RoleBasedKeyring] instance is created.

 **Parameters**